PolCarCat/3D--Engine/README.md

 ----------------------------
 ## Subsystems:
 -Game Object Hierarcy: Game Objects can have childs which inheritate their transformations.

 -Components: Each Game Object can have certain components such as transform, mesh, particle emitters...

 -Own Binary Format: In order to speed up the document loading process, the engine converts .fbx files into its own format.

 -Camera management: The camera has an invisible frustum that checks which objects are in the field of view of the camera so that the engine can avoid drawing unnecessary gemoetry.

 -QuadTree: QuadTree checks where static elements are placed and organizes them in a way we can know if they are irrelevant for some calculations, speeding up a lot of iteration processes.

 -Scene Serialization: The engine converts the scene parameters into .json files.

 -Mouse Picking: Mouse Picking allows the user to select objects in the scene.

 -Time Manager: The time manager is used to check how logic would look in-game, and test it by increasing or decreasing the logical time.

--Resource Manager:
+-Resource Manager: Keeps track of all the used files and loads and unloads the data from the files.

 -Guizmo: Gizmo can be used to transform 3D elements (their position, scale and rotation).

 ## Particle System: